sesha-2k3/copy-move-forgery-detection/README.md

 # Scientific Image Forgery Detection

 Pixel-level detection and segmentation of copy-move forgeries in biomedical scientific images.
+(Note: This is an ongoing competition, and the top performing team has an accuracy of 0.45)

 **CS 6140 — Machine Learning Final Project**
 1. Seshadri Veeraraghavan Vidyalakshmi (NUID: 002519014)